 I would definitely consider reading this book if you’re a fan of books such as ‘Lolita’ by Vladimir Nabokov, as I imagine the two books are similar to some extent in their themes of obsessive love.

-Have you heard of this book?
+What do you think of my review of ‘Hotel Iris’?
 Would you consider reading it, despite its adult/sensitive themes?
 What do you think of the ideas discussed?

 Happy reading x